 Overview of Higher Music Education System

 Conservatoires are governed by a Management Team, headed by a Director.
-The Director is elected every 4 years by votes and he proposes the members of his team.
+The Director is elected every four years by votes and he proposes the members of his team.

-There is a School Council which includes representatives of all sectors (teachers, students, service staff and city council) but only has an advisory nature.
+All sectors (teachers, students, service staff and city council) are represented at the School Council, whom only has an advisory nature.

 |Total number of institutions||